paulaWesselmann/beat_classifier/README.md

 # Beat Classifier

 This is a hackathon project for contact beats classification based on document url and title.
-For this we use spacy pretrained word vectors comparing the vectors for the beats to the vectors of the url and title keywords.
+For this we use spacy pretrained word embeddings comparing the embeddings of the beats to the embeddings of the url and title keywords.